.webp&w=1920&q=85)

 Remember that meaningful objects don't have to be expensive or rare.
 Sometimes the most significant items are the simplest ones—a seashell from a childhood beach vacation, a handwritten recipe card from a loved one, or a ticket stub from a life-changing concert.
 The value lies not in the monetary worth, but in the emotional and personal significance.

-Display Techniques for Meaningful Collections
+What Are the Best Display Techniques for Meaningful Collections?

 1. Create Memory Walls